If you’re starting out on your budgeting journey: be prepared. There’s a big debate underway: the advantages and/or disadvantages of cash.

 Online shopping can be a source of overspending (hello, Amazon).
 But if you’re careful, online shopping can also be a good way to save time and money.

-It’s easier to research the best product online, rather than being limited to what your local store happens to stock.
+It’s easier to research the best products online, rather than being limited to what your local store happens to stock.
 That’s especially true for large purchases.
 It’s better to spend more on a quality suitcase that’ll last a lifetime, for example, than spend money over and over again on cheap Walmart suitcases that fall apart after a few flights.

 You can also use rebate websites, online coupons, and comparison shopping websites to find the best deal on these products, saving you lots of money.
 And since you can have the items shipped to your door, you can save time as well.